bradeneast/bradeneast.com/blog/_published/JSON to HTML - A more complex example.md

 ## 2019/08/07
 ### web development, javascript, html

-No developer wants to debug code written for a single purpose and use case.
+No developer wants to debug code written for a single use case.
 Sometimes you have to bite the bullet and write an ultra-specific function, but the goal is to be kind to your future developer self.
 Code you can repurpose is code you don't have to write (or rewrite).

 Recently, I posted about how to easily get values from a JSON object and place them dynamically in your HTML using `Object.keys()`.
-Let's expand my first approach to handle more complex JSON, inclduing URLS and nested objects, because none of us want to deal with a special function for that one value nested inside 5 other objects.
+Let's expand my first approach to handle more complex JSON, inclduing URLS and nested objects, because sometimes we have to get that one value nested inside 5 other objects.

-If you feel a bit lost, take a glance at the [simpler approach](/blog/append-json-values-to-matching-html-elements-with-object.keys) and then come back.
+If you feel a bit lost, take a glance at the [simpler approach](/blog/append-json-values-to-matching-html-elements-with-object.keys) and then come back and join me.

-Let's face it, API's almost never give us responses in the format we'd really like.
+Let's make the safe assumption that an API isn't give us a responses in the exact format we'd like.
 What if we want to populate an HTML template with data that contains urls, arrays, and nested objects?
-Worse yet, what if the API you're calling changes their response structure?
+Or, what if the API changes their response structure?

 ![This is fine gif](/images/blog/this-is-fine.gif)